Chris Bober

-Chris Scott Bober (/ˈboʊbər/ BOH-bər; born December 24, 1976) is a former American football guard and center.
-He was originally signed by the New York Giants as an undrafted free agent in 2000.
-He played college football at University of Nebraska Omaha, the city where he grew up; he had also played football at Omaha South High School.
+Chris Scott Bober (/ˈboʊbər/ BOH-bər; born December 24, 1976) is an American former professional football player who was a guard and center in the National Football League (NFL).
+He was signed by the New York Giants as an undrafted free agent in 2000.
+He played college football for the hometown Nebraska–Omaha Mavericks.
+He had also played football at Omaha South High School.

 Bober has also played for the Kansas City Chiefs in his career.

 College career

 Bober played college football and started 45 consecutive games as an offensive lineman at the University of Nebraska at Omaha.
 There he earned first-team American Football Coaches Association, first-team All-America by Daktronics/CoSIDA, Football News All-America honors along with first-team All America and Division II Offensive Lineman of the Year by Gazette Magazine when his club led Division II with 335.2 rushing yards per game in 1999.
 He was also a first-team All-America selection by Daktronics/CoSIDA his junior year, along with first-team-All North Central Conference and Most Valuable Offensive Lineman in 1998 and 1999.
 He was a team captain his senior year at UNO and offensive captain of his Snow Bowl team, a division II All Star game.
 Bober returned to college in the off seasons, graduating from Nebraska–Omaha with a degree in General Studies in May 2006, earning the NFL's Continuing Education Award.